babashka/sci/doc/async.md

 ## Require

 By default `require` is synchronous in SCI.
-The `sci.async` namespace contains an asynchronous require which can be substituted:
+The `sci.async` namespace contains an asynchronous `require` which can be substituted in a context:

 ``` clojure
 (ns example